-David Niebach, Vice-Chair
+David Niebach, Chair

 Paul Lanni, Member

-Never settling for the conventional, Averton has emerged as a leader for innovative residential design and progressive community vision.
-Paul’s greatest satisfaction is in his family life, where he and his wife are raising three wonderful children, aged 2, 4 and 6.
+Never settling for convention, Averton has emerged as a leader for innovative residential design and progressive community vision.
+Paul’s greatest satisfaction is in his family life, where he and his wife are raising three wonderful children, aged two, four and six.

 Margaret Mrazek, Member

-Marg is a lawyer in private general law practice, with an emphasis on health law and corporate law matters.
+Marg is a lawyer in private general law practice, with emphasis in health law and corporate law matters.
 Now semi- retired, she previously was a senior partner with Reynolds, Mirth, Richards & Farmer LLP and corporate counsel for The Good Samaritan Society.
-With a background in healthcare also, having held various positions including Vice President of Patient Care Services at the Misericordia Hospital and staff nurse at Wetaskiwin General Hospital.
+With a background in health care also, having held various positions including vice-president of Patient Care Services at the Misericordia Hospital and staff nurse at Wetaskiwin General Hospital.

 Marg has an extensive history of community involvement including member and vice-chair of Alberta Heritage Foundation for Medical Research, vice-chair and interim-chair of the Board of Governors of Athabasca University and lecturer for the Faculty of Medicine and Dentistry at the University of Alberta.